aldebaran/qibuild/doc/source/design/cmake/managing_deps.rst

 When flags are missing, we will guess them.

-Note that prefix is always the name of a cmake target, i.e the first argument of something like :ref:`qi_create_lib`.
-There is an error message if you try to use :ref:`qi_stage_lib` on something that is not a target.
+Note that prefix is always the name of a cmake target, i.e the first argument of something like :cmake:function:`qi_create_lib`.
+There is an error message if you try to use :cmake:function:`qi_stage_lib` on something that is not a target.

 Let’s go through the variables one by one: